Non Hazardous Waste Transporter Program

 Category "B" includes all municipal solid waste which are not Category "A" waste.
 This typically is garbage, rubbish, and refuse from domestic and commercial sources.

-Category "C" is septage includes waste, refuse, effluent, sludge and any other materials from septic tanks, cesspools or any other similar facilities including non-industrial holding tank waste.
+Category "C" is septage which includes waste, refuse, effluent, sludge and any other materials from septic tanks, cesspools or any other similar facilities including non-industrial holding tank waste.

 Chapter 411 of Maine's Solid Waste Management Regulations (06-096 CMR 411) defines the transport vehicle (also known as the conveyance) as the power unit, trailer, semi-trailer, or the container being transported.
 A license is required for any conveyance to haul category "B" waste where the vehicle has a gross vehicle weight of 10,001 pounds or more.